Abdullah Qureshi (singer): Life and career

 Abdullah Qureshi was born and raised in Islamabad and got his early education from Bahria College Islamabad.
 He obtained a Bachelor's degree in Mass Communication from the National University of Sciences and Technology.
 Qureshi started out playing for underground rock and metal bands in Islamabad and later started his own thing under his own name.

 He gained popularity from his covers on YouTube that started getting him concerts across Pakistan.
 He also appeared in Nescafé Basement Season 4 and performed "Awaz Do" and "Kitni Sadiyan".
 He released his first song "Tere Liye" in 2013.
 Qureshi shot to fame with his take on Coke Studio's "Afreen Afreen" and his famous rendition of "Sufi Medley".
 Since then, Abdullah has released several songs that gained him international recognition.
 His songs "Kali Santro" and cover of Junaid Jamshed's "Ilaahi Teri Chokhat Par" were also featured in Gulf News.
 In 2018, Qureshi performed the team anthem for PSL side Islamabad United titled "Kitna Rola Dalay Ga".
 Following his popularity, Abdullah also headlined Levis Live Round 2.
 He has been actively performing throughout Pakistan and internationally including in England, Dubai and Thailand.

 Coldplay's video of their song "Daddy" had some similarities with Abdullah Qureshi's "Laapata".

-On 6 October 2022, Abdullah Qureshi announced his Facebook page that he was quitting the music industry due to religious reasons.
+On 6 October 2022, Abdullah Qureshi announced on his Facebook page that he was quitting the music industry due to religious reasons.